-Currently we have one class of outstanding capital stock, which is our Common Stock, par value \$.001 per share ("Common Stock").
+We have one class of outstanding capital stock, which is our Common Stock, par value \$.001 per share ("Common Stock").
 Our Common Stock trades on the NASDAQ Global Select Market under the symbol "NRC".

-Cash dividends in the aggregate amount of \$12.2 million were declared in 2021 with \$9.2 million paid in 2021 and the remaining \$3.0 million paid in January 2022.
-Cash dividends in the aggregate amount of \$5.3 million were declared and paid in 2020.
-Cash dividends in the aggregate amount of \$19.4 million were declared in 2019 with \$14.2 million paid in 2019 and the remaining \$5.2 million paid in January 2020.
+Cash dividends in the aggregate amount of \$20.9 million, \$12.2 million and \$5.3 million were declared in 2022, 2021 and 2020 respectively.
 The payment and amount of future dividends, if any, is at the discretion of our Board of Directors and will depend on our future earnings, financial condition, general business conditions, alternative uses of our earnings and cash and other factors.

-On February 16, 2022, there were approximately 11 shareholders of record and approximately 11,814 beneficial owners of our Common Stock.
+On February 14, 2023, there were approximately 10 shareholders of record and approximately 13,661 beneficial owners of our Common Stock.